1997 Asian financial crisis: Malaysia

 In 1998, the output of the real economy declined plunging the country into its first recession for many years.
 The construction sector contracted 23.5%, manufacturing shrunk 9% and the agriculture sector 5.9%.
 Overall, the country's gross domestic product plunged 6.2% in 1998.
 During that year, the ringgit plunged below 4.7 and the KLSE fell below 270 points.
 In September that year, various defensive measures were announced to overcome the crisis.

 The principal measure taken were to move the ringgit from a free float to a fixed exchange rate regime.
 Bank Negara fixed the ringgit at 3.8 to the dollar.
 Capital controls were imposed while aid offered from the IMF was refused.
 Various task force agencies were formed.
 The Corporate Debt Restructuring Committee dealt with corporate loans.
 Danaharta discounted and bought bad loans from banks to facilitate orderly asset realization.
 Danamodal recapitalized banks.

 Growth then settled at a slower but more sustainable pace.
 The massive current account deficit became a fairly substantial surplus.
 Banks were better capitalized and NPLs were realised in an orderly way.
 Small banks were bought out by strong ones.
 A large number of PLCs were unable to regulate their financial affairs and were delisted.
 Compared to the 1997 current account, by 2005, Malaysia was estimated to have a $14.06 billion surplus.
 Asset values however, have not returned to their pre-crisis highs.
 Foreign investor confidence was still low, partially due to the lack of transparency shown in how the CLOB counters had been dealt with.

 In 2005 the last of the crisis measures were removed as taken off the fixed exchange system.
 But unlike the pre-crisis days, it did not appear to be a free float, but a managed float, like the Singapore dollar.

 Mongolia

-Mongolia was adversely affected by the Asian financial crisis of 1997–98 and suffered a further loss of income as a result of the Russian crisis in 1999.
+Mongolia was adversely affected by the crisis and suffered a further loss of income as a result of the Russian crisis in 1999.
 Economic growth picked up in 1997–99 after stalling in 1996 due to a series of natural disasters and increases in world prices of copper and cashmere.
 Public revenues and exports collapsed in 1998 and 1999 due to the repercussions of the Asian financial crisis.
 In August and September 1999, the economy suffered from a temporary Russian ban on exports of oil and oil products.
 Mongolia joined the World Trade Organization (WTO) in 1997.
 The international donor community pledged over $300 million per year at the last Consultative Group Meeting, held in Ulaanbaatar in June 1999.